 Other county officials may have applicable immunity to their roles for the county.
 Venckus v.
-City of Iowa City is the most recent case that ISAC has signed onto an amicus curiae brief (also known as friend of the court briefs which allow non-parties to a law suit to file arguments before the court so as to assist the court in providing information on possible impacts of its decision).
+City of lowa City is the most recent case that ISAC has signed onto an amicus curiae brief (also known as friend of the court briefs which allow non-parties to a law suit to file arguments before the court so as to assist the court in providing information on possible impacts of its decision).
 This case is a follow-up case after the Godfrey case, in which ISAC also filed a friend of the court case in 2017.
 In Godfrey, the Court was considering if someone could make a monetary claim for a general constitutional violation without a specific statute providing for damages.
 The Court did not rule in favor of what ISAC advocated for and found that persons could demand monetary damages for general constitutional violations.
 In Venckus, the question is whether prosecutorial immunity applies in Godfrey-type claims.
 ISAC signed onto an amicus curiae brief with the lowa County Attorneys Association to argue that prosecutorial immunity should apply regardless of the type of claim being made by the plaintiff, so long as type of activity falls within the judicial process.
-This case is still pending as of the writing of this manual in December 2018.
+In June of 2019, the lowa Supreme Court ruled that absolute immunity still applies even after Godfrey when actions in question are part of the judicial process.